 They provided us with free breakfast, but do get there before 8 am or most of the food will be gone.
 We got ready and on to our moped at 9 am to drive to Hue.
 You need to see Hai Van Pass in the daylight and it is about 6 hours’ drive to Hue.
 The moped rental company we used collected our backpacks and drove them to our next hostel, it was safe and they did not steal anything and the bags had not been opened.

 Hai Van Pass is the famous road that you can read more about on my Vietnam Hoi An post.
+There is another motorbike trail to take that is ha Giang motorbike loop.
 Along the Hai van Pass, there are lots of different monuments and places to see.
 But you should not drive in the dark so we only stopped at one place called element falls a waterfall that was great for cooling down.
 We arrived at Hue at around 6 pm.

 Day 9 Exploring what Hue has to offer?